 If you’re “pro-life” because of religion, that’s cool.
 But also, your religion is yours and not mine or anyone else’s, so my choice is still mine and your religion does not get to make laws that take that choice away from me.
 Separation of church and state.
 That’s it.
 That’s where your God arguments end.
 You do not get to put through legislation based on individual beliefs that counter our collective laws and shared reality.
 We can talk ethics and morals all day, but as far as law goes—you’re done when you bring up god and religion.
 It has zero place in politics.
 Done.

 Take God out of it and its still super easy.
 You say its a life and to abort is to take a life?
 It’s killing someone.
-Let’s completely skip the debate on when life begins for s fetus.
+Let’s completely skip the debate on when life begins for a fetus.
 Whether it is at the time of conception, the moment of birth, or anywhere in between is completely irrelevant to the logistics of legality.
 Again, this is a debate of ethics, which could go on forever.
-However, one thing makes it irrelevant–body autonomy.
+However, one thing makes all other arguments irrelevant–body autonomy.

 Body autonomy laws protect us and are already in place in the medical field.
 I can refuse a dying person my organs because of body autonomy.
 It may not be easy to watch them die, but I have a choice to say, “No, you cannot use my body or my body parts to sustain your own life.”
 If my own mother needed a piece of my liver, I have a the choice to say no and live with the consequences of that choice–even if the consequence is the death of my own mother.
 It is legal for me to refuse.
 The ethical and moral dilemma of whether or not I could sacrifice a piece of my liver to help my mother live is entirely my own, but legally I am in no way obligated to give her a piece of my liver.